-AUBREY: She's an artist and it requires a lot of movement of her hands and her upper body, so this is really helpful.
+AUBREY: She's an artist, and it requires a lot of movement of her hands and her upper body.
+So this was really helpful.

-CHAKRABARTI: A moment ago, you mentioned that researchers took blood samples in the study to test levels of information in the body.
-First of all, why look at information?
+CHAKRABARTI: A moment ago, you mentioned that researchers took blood samples in the study to test levels of inflammation in the body.
+First of all, why look at inflammation?
 And what did they find?

 CHAKRABARTI: Hmm.
 Now, is it that yoga itself as a practice is the thing that was causing all these positive benefits, or can any type of movement or exercise have the same benefit?

-CHAKRABARTI: Oh, I'm inspired now to go do more sun salutation.
+CHAKRABARTI: Oh, I'm inspired now to go do more sun salutations.